quackest/dancetools/README.md

 **ONLY HOST CAN USE THESE COMMANDS**

 ### **Item Spawn Command:**
-Using the command without arguments will show you how to use it in-game.
+Using the command without arguments will show you how to use it in-game.<br>
+**Note: Using `.item` in game will also show the full list of spawnable items (Including modded) in <br> the Bepin console IF your debug logging is enabled for Bepin**

 Usage: `.item ItemID (optional: amount) (optional: value)`<br>
 Example: `.item 49 2 690` <- Spawns 2 Rubber Duckies with the sell value of 690<br>